RenePotocnik/RecRoom-Shirt-Printer/README.md

 In the newly opened window, open a PNG image you want to print.\
 I suggest the image is already converted into a RecRoom color palette (Photoshop ACO swatch files are included), and scaled to the appropriate size.\
-If the image is not converted it will automatically get converted and dithered.
+If the image is not converted it will automatically get converted and dithered.\
+Templates for the shirt are in the `Shirt_Templates` map.

 ##
 After the data has been encoded, you will be prompted to import it to RecRoom.\